By Emily Brenner, student assistant, Dorothy A. Johnson Center for Philanthropy

 - Putnam Consulting provides numerous resources on how equity relates to the work of funders, foundations, and organizations.

-- The mission of the William Caspar Graustein Memorial Fund is to achieve equity in education by working with those affected and inspiring all to end racism and poverty.
-Their strategic approaches guide programs to achieve that mission.
+- The William Caspar Graustein Memorial Fund‘s mission is to achieve equity in education by working with those affected and inspiring all to end racism and poverty.

 Is your resource available to the public or only your members?: